|

 Treatment for Librium Addiction

-Stopping Librium for a person that has developed a dependence on the drug requires professional intervention because some serious withdrawal symptoms could persist, including:
+Stopping Librium for a person who has developed a dependence on the drug requires professional intervention because some serious withdrawal symptoms could persist, including:

 - Insomnia